BigLittle9/-Creating-a-coding-practice-website-/README.md

 # 👾Creating a coding practice website👾

+With this guide and the files included in the repository, you will be able to re-create a simple question and answer coding site.
+Any code explanations will mostly be covered in comments, but any common errors that I encountered will be documented along with possible solutions in the Troubleshooting FAQs section.
 ## Setting-up the virtual environment
 First of all, you will need to [set-up a virtual environment](/SET-UP.md) in the command line